English literature: Precursors of Romanticism

 The Romantic movement in English literature of the early 19th century has its roots in 18th-century poetry, the Gothic novel and the novel of sensibility.
 This includes the graveyard poets, from the 1740s and later, whose works are characterised by gloomy meditations on mortality.
 To this was added, by later practitioners, a feeling for the 'sublime' and uncanny, and an interest in ancient English poetic forms and folk poetry.
-The poets include Thomas Gray (1716–1771), Elegy Written in a Country Churchyard (1751) in and Edward Young (1683–1765), The Complaint, or Night Thoughts on Life, Death and Immortality (1742–45).
-Other precursors are James Thomson (1700–1748) and James Macpherson (1736–1796).
+The poets include Thomas Gray, Elegy Written in a Country Churchyard (1751) in and Edward Young, The Complaint, or Night Thoughts on Life, Death and Immortality (1742–1745).
+Other precursors are James Thomson and James Macpherson.
 James Macpherson was the first Scottish poet to gain an international reputation, with his claim to have found poetry written by the ancient bard Ossian.

 The sentimental novel or "novel of sensibility" is a genre which developed during the second half of the 18th century.
 It celebrates the emotional and intellectual concepts of sentiment, sentimentalism, and sensibility.
 Sentimentalism, which is to be distinguished from sensibility, was a fashion in both poetry and prose fiction which began in the 18th century in reaction to the rationalism of the Augustan Age.
 Among the most famous sentimental novels in English are Samuel Richardson's Pamela, or Virtue Rewarded (1740), Oliver Goldsmith's Vicar of Wakefield (1766), Laurence Sterne's Tristram Shandy (1759–67), and Henry Mackenzie's The Man of Feeling (1771).

-Significant foreign influences were the Germans Goethe, Schiller and August Wilhelm Schlegel and French philosopher and writer Jean-Jacques Rousseau (1712–1778).
+Significant foreign influences were the Germans Goethe, Schiller and August Wilhelm Schlegel and French philosopher and writer Jean-Jacques Rousseau.
 Edmund Burke's A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful (1757) is another important influence.
-The changing landscape, brought about by the industrial and agricultural revolutions, was another influence on the growth of the Romantic movement in Britain.
+The changing landscape, brought about by the Industrial Revolution and British Agricultural Revolution, was another influence on the growth of the Romantic movement in Britain.

 In the late 18th century, Horace Walpole's 1764 novel The Castle of Otranto created the Gothic fiction genre, that combines elements of horror and romance.
 Ann Radcliffe introduced the brooding figure of the gothic villain which developed into the Byronic hero.
 Her The Mysteries of Udolpho (1795) is frequently cited as the archetypal Gothic novel.
+A later generation of Gothic writing emerged with Mary Shelley, remembered as the author of Frankenstein (1818).